speguero/powerpkg/README.md

 > If `powerpkg.ps1` terminates with a non-zero exit code, determine its meaning in the [Debugging](#debugging) segment of this README.
 >
 > To discover in-depth usage of powerpkg, refer to the [Package File](#package-file-packagexml) segment of this README.
->
-> To further familiarize yourself with powerpkg and how it works, examining the contents of the `\example_package` directory is highly recommended.

 ## Package File (`package.xml`)

-A package file is a configuration file that consist of instructions that [specify how `powerpkg.ps1` should behave](#script-configuration-configuration), [what executables to invoke, and how to invoke them](#task-entries-taskentry).
-The following is an example of a package file:
+A package file is a configuration file of `powerpkg.ps1` that consists of instructions that:

+  1. [Specify how `powerpkg.ps1` should behave](#script-configuration-configuration), using one `<Configuration>` XML element.
+  2. [What executables to invoke, and how to invoke them](#task-entry-taskentry), using one or more `<TaskEntry>` XML elements.

+And are typically presented in the following manner:

 ```xml
 <Package>